 |Purple and blue||Blackberries, blueberries, plums, raisins||Eggplant, purple cabbage, purple-fleshed potato|

 |Red||Cherries, cranberries, pomegranate, strawberries||Beets, red peppers, rhubarb, tomatoes|

 |White, tan, and brown||Banana, brown pear, dates, white peaches||Cauliflower, mushrooms, onions, turnips, white corn|

-Are you ready to brighten your next meal?
-Here are some quick tips!
+If you are ready to brighten your next meal, then here are some quick tips.

 |Orange and deep yellow|